The Lenovo Smart Display was the first smart display with Google Assistant. Now there are several, but Lenovo's model holds up to stiffer competition.

-You can buy the Lenovo Smart Display starting on Friday, July 27.
+You can buy the Lenovo Smart Display now.
 You'll find it in major electronics retailers such as Best Buy and Walmart.
-The model with the 10-inch screen and bamboo finish costs $250, while the 8-inch gray model is $200.
+Again, the model with the 10-inch screen and bamboo finish costs $250, while the 8-inch gray model is $200.

-Both products are US-only for now, but, I'd expect both to be available overseas before long.
+Both products are US-only for now, but given the way Google's gradually expanded the territory of Google Home, I'd expect both to be available overseas before long.
 The US price for the 10-inch version converts to roughly £180 or AU$315, but we'll update when we have real prices.

-The biggest reason I'd pick the Lenovo Smart Display over the Echo Show is its prowess in the kitchen.
-Alexa and the Show can search recipes and display the details, but the Lenovo Smart Display can walk you through the whole process step-by-step, so you can actually rely on it to provide meaningful help while you cook.
+The biggest reason I liked the Lenovo Smart Display over the original Echo Show was its prowess in the kitchen, and that advantage holds even though the second-generation Show made significant strides in this area.
+Alexa and the Show can search recipes and display the details, but the Lenovo Smart Display can walk you through the whole process step by step, so you can actually rely on it to provide meaningful help while you cook.

 You can also search for a recipe with your voice on the Smart Display itself and scroll through your options for a wide variety of meals.
 Pick one and it shows you an overview with all of the necessary steps and ingredients.
 A big "start recipe" button sits at the bottom of the screen for you to tap when ready, or you can get rolling with a voice command.